[On casting curses]

 Then suddenly the official called after him, ‘You, sir, beg pardon, did the other gentleman show his ticket?’
 ‘What the devil do you mean by the other gentleman?’
 Karswell’s snarling voice called back from the deck.
 The man bent over and looked at him.
 ‘The devil?
 Well, I don’t know, I’m sure,’ Harrington heard him say to himself, and then aloud, ‘My mistake, sir; must have been your rugs! ask your pardon.’
 And then, to a subordinate near him, ”Had he got a dog with him, or what?
 Funny thing: I could ‘a’ swore ‘e wasn’t alone.
 Well, whatever it was, they’ll ‘ave to see to it aboard.
 She’s off now.
 Another week and we shall be gettin’ the ‘oliday customers.’

 Five minutes later nothing remained but the lessening lights of the boat, and the long line of the Dover lamps.
 That and the night breeze and the moon.

 Traveller and demon

-Long and long the two sat in their room at the ‘Lord Warden’.
-In spite of having removed their greatest anxiety, they felt oppressed with a doubt, not of the lightest.
+Long and long the two sat in their room at the ‘Lord Warden.’
+Despite having removed their greatest anxiety, they felt oppressed with a doubt, not of the lightest.
 Had they been justified in sending a man to his death, as they believed they had?
 Ought they not to warn him, at least?